Static content signing

 Magento enables this feature by default, and we recommend keeping this feature enabled to prevent issues related to browsers serving up old static resources.

-You can find the configuration for this feature in Stores > System > Configuration > Advanced > Developer > Static Files Settings.
+You can find the configuration for this feature in Stores > Settings > Configuration > Advanced > Developer > Static Files Settings.

 Magento appends the version signature as a path component directly after the base URL of static view files to preserve the integrity of relative URLs across static resources.
 This also forces the browser to resolve a relative URL to the correct signed source while keeping its content independent of the presence/absence of the signature value.